How "Damascus Volcano" erupted in Assad's stronghold

 The following day, July 15, the scale of the rebels' ambition became clear.
 That day, a Sunday, a powerful blast tore through a bus in Damascus carrying security forces personnel, wounding many, and fighting spread to three other city districts.

-Residents sympathetic to the insurgents burned tyres to distract government troops, and government armoured vehicles poured into southern Damascus amid reports that the road to the airport had been closed.
+Residents sympathetic to the insurgents burned tires to distract government troops, and government armored vehicles poured into southern Damascus amid reports that the road to the airport had been closed.

 Residents of one of the world's oldest continuously inhabited cities described the fighting as the fiercest to touch the capital since the uprising began in provincial towns in March last year.